 - Create a National Quality Coordination Board within the U.S. Department of Health and Human Services, as the Institute of Medicine has recommended.
 The board will set priorities, oversee the development of appropriate quality and efficiency measures, ensure the collection of timely and accurate information on these measures at the individual provider level, and encourage their incorporation in pay-for-performance payment systems operated by Medicare, Medicaid, and private insurers.

 - Invest in health information technology, which is essential to ensure the right information is available at the right time to patients, providers, and payers.

 - Make fundamental changes in current payment methods.
 Medicare's physician group practice demonstration is a step in the right direction and should yield valuable insight into whether gains in efficiency and quality can be achieved simultaneously.

-- permitting lower deductibles for lower-wage workers;
+- Permit lower HSA eligible deductibles for lower-wage workers

 - Exempt primary care as well as preventive services from the deductible; exempt prescription drugs essential for management of chronic conditions

 - Guarantee choice of a comprehensive health plan to workers covered under employer plans